There's a common belief that cancer care is either an all-out effort to treat the disease or comfort care that begins near the end of life.

 Though MRI tests are painless, waiting for and reviewing their results is a stressful experience, as they show whether a tumor is shrinking or growing.

 Honesty and transparency combined with compassion guide such difficult discussions.
 Dr. Makar says he shows patients their MRI scans, instead of just a describing them, to help patients understand their illness.

 We also know the critical role played by family members, loved ones and other caregivers.

 Having that support matters; people with family support have a better quality of life, Dr. Makar says.

 Finally, our program has developed strong connections with hospice care to allow for seamless transitions when a referral is appropriate.

-At the Florida Hospital Cancer Institute, brain cancer treatment is about putting together a multidisciplinary team dedicated to treating body, mind, and spirit.
+At the AdventHealth Cancer Institute, brain cancer treatment is about putting together a multidisciplinary team dedicated to treating body, mind, and spirit.